 From discussions with my SLP friends and what I have read on several other blogs, we are all always trying to refine our data collection.
 I know for myself, I love to see what other people are doing…so of course I thought I would share my own system, which continues to be changed a little every year.
 I am a fan of paper and pen…I know with the explosion of iPads in therapy, a lot of therapists are using digital data collection.
 I happen to think this is fabulous; however, I do not currently use it.
 What am I waiting for?
 Someone to buy me an iPad 🙂

 First up…organization.
 Last school year I started using binders to store student data, one for each grade level.
 I really like this system for a lot of reasons.
 Its easy to keep things organized, I have easy access to each student’s progress, and it’s portable.
 I keep all the binders in a crate next to my desk and grab what I need before each session starts.
 I have dividers to separate speech vs. language students, then each student has a tab.
-At the front of each binder I keep the HM cheat sheets (HERE) and the Common Core Standards for Language and for Speaking & Listening for reference.
-You can download the K-5 Reference CCS Sheets HERE and the 6-12 CCS Reference Sheets HERE.
+At the front of each binder I keep a copy of Common Core Standards for Language and for Speaking & Listening for reference.
+You can find those in my TPT store.
 In the pockets I keep different things…sound reference sheets, stimulus sheets, etc.

 This is an example of the data sheet I use.
 I can’t take credit for its design, but I honestly have no idea where I got it either.
 It has 9 blocks and I copy them double sided…it works out so that I have one page per quarter (if I see the student twice a week, which is the majority of my caseload).
 It gives me the flexibility to take numerical data, as well as anecdotal data.
 I’ve used this form for a couple of years now and its my favorite of what I have tried.
 You can download my data collection form HERE.